tronyx/Docker-Nagios/README.md

 Listing these as I wish to give the original users credit for their work.

+### Changes I've Made

+Things that I have changed/updated so far:

-I have also updated the image to Ubuntu 20.04 LTS.
+* Updated the image to Ubuntu 20.04 LTS
+* Updated Nagios Plugins to current latest (2.3.3)
+* Updated NRPE to current latest (4.0.2)

 ## Description